 A wide variety of activities are available from the lodge.
 The Chambal River is best explored by boat, with the lodge providing their own boats and expert boatmen to see the birds and animals in and around the river.
 Walking safaris can also be arranged on the banks of the river as well as the surrounding farmland.
 For a more cultural trip, you can also visit the rural villages around the lodge and nearby sites such as the ancient Bateshwar Temples, scene of the annual Bateshwar Fair each November, and Fort Atar.

 Open: The lodge is open from 1st October to 30th Apri.

-Location: Chambal Safari Lodge is located near the village of Jarar, near Agra, It is situated in 35 acres of private plantations and farmland.
+Location: Chambal Safari Lodge is located near the village of Jarar, about 65kms south east of Agra, about a 90 minute drive, It is situated in 35 acres of private plantations and farmland.

 Activities: The lodge arranges guided morning and evening nature walks led by the resident naturalist.
 This is a great area for small mammals and birds.
 Excursions to the local village of Jarar allow guests a glimpse into local life.
 Guests have the chance to take a safari on the Chambal River and to explore the area around the lodge by bike.
 Jeep safaris can be arranged to view wildlife and see local villages.
 Excursions to the Bateshwar Temples are popular, and Chambal is a good base from which to visit the Bateshwar Fair held each November.

 Facilities: Tea and coffee are available throughout the day, as is mineral water.
 The lodge has a library, bar, sitting room, several seating areas and verandas.
 There are books, magazines and board games in the library and a cricket set for guests to use.

 Dining: Meals are taken at shared tables in the dining room in the restored stable block and oustside in the garden.
 Family favourites, modern Indian and international dishes are all available.